tudat-team/tudat-space/docs/source/_src_getting_started/quickstart.rst

 Installation
 ************
+For in-depth instructions on how to install TudatPy, see the :ref:`installation guide <getting_started_installation>`.
+Here, we give a basic summary.

 TudatPy is distributed as a ``conda`` package.
 To install it, download this ``environment.yaml`` file (:download:`yaml <_static/environment.yaml>`).
 Then, in your terminal navigate to the directory containing this file and execute the following command: